rotous/ikode/README.md

 		--out, -o         Name of output file
-		--name, -n        Name of the object with the URLS (only when not using --json or --css) --important, -i   Add !important to the generated CSS rules (only when using --css) --yes, -y         Assume yes when prompted for a Yes/No answer --verbose, -v     Give verbose output
+		--name, -n        Name of the object with the URLS (only when not using --json or --css) --important, -i   Add !important to the generated CSS rules (only when using --css) --file, -f        A json file with 'css extensions' (object with keys equal to the image names, and values a string or array of strings with css selectors that should also have that value as background image.
+Only when using --css) --yes, -y         Assume yes when prompted for a Yes/No answer --verbose, -v     Give verbose output
 ```